Five Business Networking Faux-Pas To Avoid For Young Professionals

 Networking can sometimes be scary and intimidating, but it doesn’t have to be.
 If you are equipped with the right tools and know what behaviours to avoid, chances are you will have a fun and successful networking experience!
 Networking doesn’t always have be done at organized networking events, either.
 Check out our post on unique places you can network!

-Leadership Presence: Reaching Out and Empathy
+Leadership Presence: Reaching Out and the Importance of Empathy in Leadership

-This week we continue our series on leadership presence – what it is and how we can attain it.
-Last week we looked at the first aspect of leadership presence, and arguably it’s foundation, being present.
+This week we continue our series on leadership presence – focusing on reaching out with empathy in leadership.
+Last week we looked at the first aspect of leadership presence and arguably its foundation, being present.

-For this next instalment, we will discuss the next step on the path to attaining leadership presence: reaching out with empathy.
+For this next installment, we will discuss the next step on the path to attaining leadership presence: reaching out with empathy.
 According to Belle Linda Halpern and Kathy Lubar, authors of “Leadership Presence: Dramatic Techniques to Reach Out, Motivate and Inspire”, reaching out means “the ability to build relationships with others through empathy, listening, and authentic connection” (77).

-This may sounds easy or obvious, but in fact is it not.
+This may sound easy or obvious, but in fact, it is not.
 A true leader is someone who reaches out first, and does not wait for opportunities to cross them by.
-In addition, it is one thing to reach out to others, to seek out opportunities, but if one does so without empathy and compassion, the effect will be lackluster.
-Both of these characteristics compliment each other and work together to foster leadership.
+In addition, it is one thing to reach out to others, to seek out opportunities, but if one does so without empathy and compassion, the effect will be lacklustre.
+Both of these characteristics complement each other and work together to foster leadership.

-There is a saying: “people want to be loved, heard, and made to feel important.”
+There is a saying: “People want to be loved, heard, and made to feel important.”
 This statement is true in every aspect of life, and especially in business.
-A true leader will make their colleagues feel heard, and their actions and ideas integral to any business situation.
+A true leader will make their colleagues feel heard, and their actions and ideas are integral to any business situation.
 This includes, for example, active listening, as opposed to passive listening, and sensitivity in dealing with potentially awkward situations (such as someone’s terrible idea for a proposal to a potential client).
-Halpern and Lubar state: “When you know and acknowledge your people and their feelings, they feel more motivated, work more productively, and they’re more likely to stay, even if the going gets though” (89).
+Halpern and Lubar state: “When you know and acknowledge your people and their feelings, they feel more motivated, work more productively, and they’re more likely to stay, even if the going gets tough” (89).
 If you can learn to reach out and be empathetic with your employees, they will be loyal to you and will work harder for you.

-If empathy and the ability to reach out doesn’t exactly come natural to you, there are certain actions you can take to encourage this behavior in yourself.
+If empathy and the ability to reach out don’t exactly come naturally to you, there are certain actions you can take to encourage this behavior in yourself.

-Know What Makes People Tick
+Figure Out What Makes People Tick

 Being empathetic does not mean having warm and fuzzy feelings of happiness for the entire population; it simply means understanding someone’s thoughts and feelings.
-To do this adequately, it is important to get to know the person, and find out what makes them tick, so that you may better understand them in any situation.
+To do this adequately, it is important to get to know the person and find out what makes them tick, so that you may better understand them in any situation.

-Make The Link to Your Own Feelings
+Creating the Link to Your Own Feelings when Showing Empathy

 In opposition to sympathy, empathy involves feeling with someone, as opposed to for someone.
 Therefore, empathy requires you to connect with your own feelings and inner self.
 Many leaders have the “bad habit” of leaving all their feelings at home before coming to the office.
 If you do this, your ability to empathize will be gravely affected.
 We often see this be the case for some in our 360 with clients.
 Categories of respondents differ in their opinions of the subject.
 Friends and family will rate their empathy high while colleagues, direct reports and bosses rate it low.

 Naturally, it is easier to empathize with people we like.
 Empathizing and connecting with others that you may not like or respect can be a challenge, but it is certainly not impossible.
-Halpern and Lubar suggest thinking about the person with whom you cannot connect with, and trying to find at least one thing (however, the more the better) that you admire about that person, and connecting with them surrounding that.
+Halpern and Lubar suggest thinking about the person with whom you cannot connect and trying to find at least one thing (however, the more, the better) that you admire about that person and connecting with them surrounding that.
 The authors state: “In the end, though, empathy doesn’t involve finding what you like in someone else.
 It involves finding the humanity in someone else, even in their weakness, and connecting that humanity to your own” (98).

 A study of over 38,000 leaders and their organizations (conducted by Hay/McBer), found that “leadership styles that rely heavily on empathy tended to create a more positive company climate {…}” (99), and as we can imagine, a more positive company climate will lead to positive company results.
+Empathetic leadership leads to fostering trust and stronger relationships within teams.
+Leaders who prioritize empathy leadership traits can effectively navigate decision-making and conflict resolution by considering the feelings and needs of others.
+Therefore, cultivating empathy within leadership practices is paramount for nurturing a positive organizational climate and achieving favorable outcomes.

-This week, challenge yourself to connect with others, and especially to those whom you may know you’ll have trouble connecting with.
+This week, challenge yourself to connect with others, especially those whom you may know you’ll have trouble connecting with.
 See what a difference empathy can make on your path to developing your leadership presence.

 Works Cited